QuakeSaver/oelint-adv/README.md

 * oelint.vars.insaneskip - INSANE_SKIP should be avoided at any cost
 * oelint.vars.licfileprefix - Unnecessary prefix to LIC_FILES_CHKSUM detected
 * oelint.vars.listappend - Proper append/prepend to lists
-* oelint.vars.mispell - Possible typo detected
+* oelint.vars.misspell - Possible typo detected
 * oelint.vars.multilineident - On a multiline assignment, line indent is desirable
 * oelint.vars.notneededspace - Space at the beginning of the var is not needed **[F]**
 * oelint.vars.notrailingslash - Variable shall not end on a slash